jack-driscoll/jack-driscoll.github.io/github.md

 description: Built with Markdown, duct tape, and vibes # describe your site, the part at the bottom
 theme: minima # you can ignore this unless you want to change your theme
 ```
-This is the *absolute minimum* you need.
 If you want more options, see quick-github-pages, above.
-You don't even *technically need this*, but it's highly recommended.
+You don't even *technically need this*, but it's highly recommended; without it you won't have a top or bottom, and then how are you going to get it on?
+The theme is a good reminder, but it defaults to minima anyway.

 Go into the repository, click **Add File** and call it **index.md** and put this in it: